-Harbor Spray Ground in Lee District Park is new in 2017.
-The fully accessible sprinkler-filled playground has a Chesapeake Bay theme.
+Harbor Spray Ground in Lee District Park includes a fully accessible sprinkler-filled playground with a Chesapeake Bay theme.
 Cool down with a spraying osprey nest, Chessie the sea serpent, misting sunflowers, and a lighthouse.
 The beach area has interactive water tables and softer bubblers.
 There’s also an accessible treehouse and Tiki Village playground.

 Loudoun County Pools

 There are five Loudoun County Pools including three year-round and two summertime facilities.
 Both Claude Moore and Dulles South have Competition Pools and Leisure Pools with slides, children’s play area, vortex, and lazy river.
 Franklin Park Pool also has a children’s pool with play features.